Gordon Coates

-Born in rural Northland, Coates grew up on a cattle run and was bilingual in English and Te Reo Māori, the last New Zealand Prime Minister to be so.
-Coates took charge on the farm as a young age due to his father's mental illness, before becoming a Member of Parliament in 1911.
+Born in rural Northland, Coates grew up on a farm, which he took charge of at a young age due to his father's mental illness, before becoming a member of Parliament in 1911.
 He maintained a focus on farming issues and stood as an independent candidate.
 After distinguished service during World War I, he was appointed as Minister of Justice and Postmaster-General in the Reform government of William Massey (1919); he served as Minister of Public Works (1920–26) and Native Affairs (1921–28) and became prime minister in 1925 on Massey's death.

 Defeated in the elections of 1928, Coates returned to government in 1931 as the key figure in the coalition government of George Forbes.
 Serving as Minister of Public Works (1931–33) and of Finance (1933–35), he instituted rigorous policies to combat the economic depression of the 1930s.
 He became a member of Peter Fraser's War Administration from 1940, serving as Minister of Armed Forces and War Co-ordination until his death.

 Early life

-Born at Ruatuna in Hukatere in Kaipara Harbour, New Zealand, where his family ran a farm, Coates took on significant responsibility at a relatively early age because his father suffered from bipolar disorder.
+Born at Ruatuna, the family home on their sheep and cattle farm at Hukatere in the Matakohe district on the Kaipara Harbour, New Zealand, Coates took on significant responsibility at a relatively early age because his father suffered from bipolar disorder.
 He received a basic education at a local school, and his well-educated mother also tutored him.
 He became an accomplished horseman, although an accident left him with a bad leg for the rest of his life.
-The large Māori population of the area meant that Coates grew up proficient in the Māori language.
+The large Māori population of the area meant that Coates learned to speak some Māori and understood a lot more.
 Gossip suggests that before his marriage, Coates had two children by a Māori woman.
 He allegedly became engaged to Eva Ingall, a teacher, but her father forbade marriage on the grounds that the illness of Coates' father might prove hereditary.
 Eventually, on 4 August 1914, he married Marguerite Grace Coles, better known as Marjorie Grace Coles, by whom he had five daughters.

 Early political career

-While farming in Auckland, Coates became active in farmers' organisations.
-He first became involved in politics through the Otamatea County Council, to which he won election in 1905.
-Later, from 1913 to 1916, he served as the Council's chairman.
+While farming, Coates became active in farmers' organisations.
+He first became involved in politics with the Otamatea County Council, to which he won election in 1905.
+He served as the Council's chairman from 1913 to 1916.
 He had previously distinguished himself as commander of the Otamatea Mounted Rifle Volunteers, and had a good local reputation.
-In the 1911 election, Coates won the Kaipara seat, having stood as an independent candidate aligned with the Liberal Party.
-In Parliament he generally voted with the Liberals, and formed part of the group that allowed Joseph Ward to keep his position as Prime Minister.
+In the 1911 parliamentary election, Coates won the Kaipara seat, having stood as an independent candidate aligned with the Liberal Party.
+In Parliament he generally voted with the Liberals, and formed part of the group that allowed Joseph Ward to keep his position as prime minister.
 When Ward resigned and Thomas Mackenzie replaced him, Coates declined the offer of a ministerial position.